Monstera aerial roots keep them attached to tall trees when the plant can no longer support the weight of its own body!

 Green when young

 |White or lightly tanned|

 Why is my Monstera Not Growing Aerial Roots?

-- Your Monstera may not be old enough to produce the aerial roots.
+- Monstera may be immature to produce aerial roots.

-- The plant may be too far from the damp soil.
+- It may be growing too far from the damp soil.

 Normally, it takes 2-4 weeks for new roots to grow in a propagated Monstera, but it may take 2-3 years to develop proper aerial roots in Monsteras germinating from seeds.

-However, you can encourage Monstera to grow more aerial roots by considering its humidity requirements.
+However, you can encourage Monstera to grow more aerial roots by managing humidity or moisture requirements.

 - Regularly mist the surface (where the plant is attached) with gentle water sprays.